 Lucy Segar is an educator, writer and dancer, originally from Vermont.
 Lucy has worked as a Lead Educator at Kite's Nest, and served as our Interim Education Coordinator in 2016/2017, designing programs and curriculum, and developing pedagogical trainings for teachers.
 Lucy studied writing at dance at Oberlin College, and earned her MFA in writing from Columbia University.
 She relocated to the Hudson Valley after six years teaching movement, writing, and conflict resolution at a community-based school in Brooklyn, NY.
 She is currently pursuing her Master of Arts in Teaching at Bard College.
 In addition to teaching classes at Kite’s Nest (workshops that include writing, movement, boating, science fiction, outdoor exploration and observation), she has also taught English at the Fashion Institute of Technology, and works with the Hudson Sloop Club.
 At Kite’s Nest, Lucy has taught Places & Spaces, The Book, the Notebook Club, Hi Fi Cli Sci, Field Notes, Future Worlds, Movement Lab, Potion Camp, and the Hudson Sloop Club Camp.

 Paige Gbasie.
-In addition to working with Kite's Nest as an educator, Paige was a core part of our team as administrative assistant.
+In addition to working with Kite's Nest as an educator, Paige was a core part of our team in 2016 as administrative assistant.
 At Kite's Nest, Paige taught Rising Up, Space 101, and two years of the Social Justice Leadership Academy (2015 and 2016).
 Originally from Philadelphia, PA, Paige Gbasie also worked with youth in Hudson as an Americorps volunteer and with the Staley B. Keith Social Justice Center.
 She has a B.A. in Social Action/Social Change from Bard College at Simon's Rock.
 She also practices jiu jitsu.